vitorbiten/maintenance-app/README.md

 ## CI

-The second action "Lint and Test" ([lint-test.yml](/.github/workflows/lint-test.yml)) has three steps:
+The second action "Lint and Test" ([lint-test.yml](/.github/workflows/lint-test.yml)) has two steps:

-It runs the lint, tests suite, and then in case of a push/merge to main, [Github Tag Action](https://github.com/anothrNick/github-tag-action) bumps the version using #major, #minor (default), #patch or #none tags in the commit message.
-After the bump a tag is created, triggering the Build and Deploy workflow.
+It runs the lint and test suite when a pull requested is created.

 ## CD

 The third action "Deploy Pipeline" ([lint-test-bump-build-deploy.yml](/.github/workflows/lint-test-bump-build-deploy.yml)) has five steps:

 In case of a push/merge to main, the lint and tests are ran, [Github Tag Action](https://github.com/anothrNick/github-tag-action) bumps the version using #major, #minor (default), #patch or #none tags in the commit message.
-After the bump a tag is created, it Builds and Deploy to the K8s.
+After the bump a tag is created, it Builds the image and Deploy to the K8s.

 ### Check out the production api [here!](http://139.144.247.5/)